 Concurrent engineering is a more reasonable approach for cross-functional product development and it has the potential to reduce product development duration considerably and achieve product development speed.

 Stage-gate is a mix of sequential and concurrent modes of product development.
 You can get a good overview of phase-gate approach here.

 Each phase or stage is defined in terms of principle scope, objectives, activities and deliverables, as well as functional responsibilities.
 Further, each stage leads into a gate, which defines the specific criteria and results that must be met for the project to succeed in the next stage and beyond.
 If designed properly, these gates validate through multifunctional reviews, all necessary “conditions for future success.”

 Agile product development methodology is the new kid on the block and yet it is over 20 years old.
 The roots of agile methodology are in software development.
 We are not sure that it is a great model for development of complex (hardware+electronics+firmware+software) connected systems.
 The picture below represents the agile development methodology that has broken the overall product development program into different sprints.

 The waterfall model of product development can be supported in ZFlow using the sequential workflow model as shown below.
 In the below scenario workflow activities representing different stages of waterfall product development are performed sequentially.

-ZFlow provides an innovative and effective workflow for supporting phase-gate oriented workflows using a project type of activity as part of the workflow.
+ZFlow provides an innovative and effective workflow for supporting stage-gate oriented workflows using a project type of activity as part of the workflow.
 It is possible to execute a full-fledged project as a workflow activity.
 That project phase is then followed by a review/approval gate in the workflow before the next phase of the project becomes active.
-Below shows a phase-gate approach for Supplier APQP.
+Below shows a stage-gate approach for Supplier APQP.